learn-co-students/sinatra-basic-forms-lab-dumbo-web-051319/Notes-to-self.md

   <!-- 4a. <form></form> in create_puppy.erb in Views      4b. get '/new' do end in app.rb(the new came from  the instructions)
   4c. <input type="submit" value="submit"> -->

 5. Now we need to make sure the form is being submitted properly.
-You'll need to have a third controller action that takes the input from the user and renders a third view (`views/display_puppy.erb`) which displays the info for the puppy that was just created.
+   a.
+Need 3rd controller action that takes the input from the user
+  b.
+Need 3rd controller action to render a third view (`views/display_puppy.erb`) which displays the info for the puppy that was just created.
+   c.
 Create an instance of a puppy to hold the data about the puppy you just created.
+5a.
+In app.rb added post '/puppy' do end (I did post method because of LEARN instructions) 5b.

 6. Add a link on the homepage to the new puppy form.